 “There are two main types of pain: inflammatory pain and neuropathic pain,” says Dr. Tonucci.
 “If patients describe a dull ache, it’s inflammatory, and if they describe burning, tingling or a sensation similar to an electric shock, that’s neuropathic pain, which is nerve pain.
 You can have both at once, and it’s nerve pain that tends to be harder to live with.
 It’s also harder to treat, with around 25% of our patients finding they’re unable to tolerate medications.”

 This, Dr. Tonucci explains, is why many pain patients seek adjunct or alternative therapies.
 “If you can find a low dose of medication that is tolerable, then you can add an adjunct therapy.
 This might be CBD, it might be magnesium, it might be physiotherapy… The wellness CBD product you can buy over the counter does have a role as an analgesic, but on a less efficacious level than a medical CBD.”

-As for how a CBD oil might offer these analgesic effects, Dr. Tonucci says it comes down to how it interacts with your endocannabinoid system.
-It might work centrally for an anticonvulsant effect on neuropathic pain, or via peripheral receptors when we use it for inflammatory or arthritic pain.
+As for how a CBD oil might help, Dr. Tonucci says it comes down to how it interacts with your endocannabinoid system.

 Can CBD Affect Arthritis?

 Although there are no definitive human studies that link CBD with an easing of arthritis symptoms, anecdotal evidence suggests it may have an impact on associated stiffness and pain.
 Here’s what we do know: arthritis commonly causes inflammation and – as we’ve seen – animal research indicates that CBD acts as an anti-inflammatory.